Skip to content

 Batman Infinite Frontier Reading Order

-In the middle of James Tynion IV’s run on Batman, the DC Universe was once more softly relaunched.
+In the middle of James Tynion IV’s run on Batman comics, the DC Comics Universe was once more softly relaunched.
 Following the events of Dark Nights: Death Metal, Generations, and Future State, the DC Multiverse has in fact expanded into a larger Omniverse (and everything became canon).
 This was how the Infinite Frontier era was introduced—and launched in March 2021.
-It concluded with the Dark Crisis on Infinite Earths event, in December 2022.
+It concluded with the Dark Crisis on Infinite Earths crossover event, in December 2022.

-There’s also a new Batman Incorporated series and a new and different Batman in I Am Batman—Jace Fox is first introduced as the new Batman during Future State, but soon got his own series, written by John Ridley—, and a lot of miniseries, most being out-of-continuity.
+There’s also a new Batman Incorporated comics and a new and different Batman in I Am Batman.
+Jace Fox is first introduced as the new Batman during Future State but soon gets his own series, written by John Ridley, and a lot of miniseries, most of which are out-of-continuity.

 What to Read Before Batman Infinite Frontier?

-As this new era started during James Tynion IV’s run, it is recommended to be up-to-date with his work.
+As this new era started during James Tynion IV’s Batman comics run, it is recommended to be up-to-date with his work.

 • Batman Vol. 1: Their Dark Designs